 This year you may register your students through the online registration or if you have a large studio, you may register your students through an Excel file.
 If you would like the excel file template, please contact Elena Bright.

-Also new this year is that you may pay for your Festival student registrations online.
 Please click HERE for a link to Festival Payment.
 You may pay for one or more students through this new feature.
 Prompt payment is required in order for your class to be scheduled

 To register your students online, please click HERE.
 Prompt payment is required in order for your class to be scheduled.
 Illegal copies are not allowed.
 Beginning this year, students who do not have an original score at the Festival will not receive a rating, comments or medal.